 Key Publications (peer reviewed):

 In work during Program Year 6 due to delays in completing analysis by laboratory closures mandated by COVID19.
-In accordance with Year 7 plans, research team will develop manuscript for peer review in addition to program knowledge product.

 Key Presentations:

 Project team presented at ADAC Program Year 6 Annual Meeting.
 The Annual Meeting was held virtually via Cisco WebEx as COVID-19 prevented an in-person gathering in Washington D.C. as in previous program years.
 The meeting was well attended drawing a total of 202 registrations for the 7-hour virtual event with a peak of 157 participants.
 DHS S&T OUP, HQ USCG ADAC Project Champions, NOAA leadership, ADAC Executive Counselors, and many other customers and partners participated ADAC’s Year 6 Annual Meeting.